 Physical health is, of course, a consideration, especially after my shoulder issues.
 A retiring news photog with a bad back and knees and shoulders once said to me, “Don’t work so long you drive your body into the ground like I did.”
-Those words have remained in the back of mind.
+Those words have remained in the back of my mind.

 Carrying the amount of gear we do takes a toll on the body, and while I’ve strengthened my shoulder to the point it feels good as new, I don’t want to push it.

 But that’s not the only reason I’m moving on.

 I’m a happy, positive, optimistic person.
 I don’t want to be immersed in sadness every day.
 I don’t ever again want a cute little girl in pigtails to look up at me and say, “We hate you.”
 I don’t want to hear “Fake News” shouted at me anymore.
 Or to be flipped off while driving my news van.
 Or worse yet, to have the passenger in the vehicle pacing me hang their naked butt out the window and defecate.
 Yes.
 That happened.

 When I see my job impacting who I am, it disturbs me.
 I hate when cynicism and grouchiness creep in and I find I go there far more than I’d like in response to the onslaught of negative news coverage.

 Don’t get me wrong.
 There have also been a million positive things over the years, which is why I’ve stayed for so long.
 I have truly loved my career.
 It’s taken me around the world and introduced me to extraordinary people.

-Like covering the Olympics in Sydney, Greece, Salt Lake, and the preview for Torino.
+Like covering the Olympic Games in Sydney, Greece, Salt Lake, and the preview for Torino.